DVR (Differential Voting Rights) Shares are equity positions that offer an alternative to owning common shares by providing different voting rights.

 Eligibility Criteria to Issue DVR Shares

-Upon issue, the aggregate DVR shares should not be in excess of 26% of the aggregate post-issue paid-up share capital of the company.
+- DVR shares issued must not exceed 26% of the post-issue paid-up equity capital of the company.

 SEBI and Issuance of DVRs